frapplecat/pyfun/README.md

 # **ACKNOWLEDGEMENTS**

-* Thanks as always to my Code Institute Mentor, Mitko Backvarov, for his support and encouragement.
+* Thanks as always to my Code Institute Mentor, Mitko Backvarov, for his support, advice and encouragement.